NWWayward/NWWayward.github.io/_orgs/Pride.md

 For every time you and/or your Ninken utilize Tsuga consecutively (even if it misses!), its Speed and Stamina cost are reduced by 1, to a minimum of half their normal values.
 These benefits reset if you take any non-interrupt action besides Move, Tsuga, or Gatsuga, or if you go 20 IC or more without you or your ninken using Gatsuga or this technique.

+You may only use this attack with a mount if you are using your Ninken as your mount.

 #### --( Jujin Bunshin – Beast Human Clone )--
 Derived from the basic Henge, this technique transforms the ninken into the likeness of its owner, though the ninken will still behave like an animal in this form.
 However, together with the Shikyaku no Jutsu, the two become virtually indistinguishable.